Lets Talk About Doberman Ear Cropping

-For more information on doberman ears check out the ear taping post.
+For more information on doberman pinscher ears check out the ear taping post.

 Have you had your doberman pup’s ears cropped?
 Tell us about your experience.
 Were you happy with the results?
 How difficult was the aftercare for you?
 Would you have the procedure done again on your doberman?

-Here you can see the 3 different ear cropping styles, a short doberman crop, a long doberman crop and a doberman with natural ears.
+Here you can see the 3 different doberman ears, a short doberman crop, a long doberman show crop and a doberman with natural ears.